jbridson/silverstripe-framework/docs/en/tutorials/2-extending-a-basic-site.md

 Finally, we return the fields to the CMS.
 If we flush the cache (by adding ?flush=1 at the end of the URL), we will be able to edit the fields in the CMS.

 Now that we have created our page types, let's add some content.
-Go into the CMS and create an *ArticleHolder* page named "News", then create a few *ArticlePage*'s within it.
+Go into the CMS and create an *ArticleHolder* page named "News", then create a few *ArticlePage*s within it.

 ![](_images/tutorial2_news-cms.jpg)